Using Reverse Exchanges as a Tool in a Changing Market

 In a regular deferred exchange, an investor has 45 days to identify potential replacement property.
 Once the identification deadline passes, the investor is locked in to that list of potential properties, and has to close on one or more of those properties within 180 days in order to complete a successful 1031 exchange.
 In a market with low inventory, these time frames can be very challenging.

 By using a reverse exchange, an investor can take the time to find the perfect replacement property and actually close on that property using a reverse exchange.
 Then, the investor can list the sale property and have control over the price required to get it sold within the requisite time frames.

 WHAT IS A REVERSE EXCHANGE?

-In a reverse exchange, the investor is able to close on the acquisition of the replacement property before the relinquished property is sold to a third party buyer.
-This is done by having a limited liability company which is owned by First American Exchange take title to either the replacement property or the relinquished property.
+In a reverse exchange, the investor is able to close on the acquisition of the replacement property before the relinquished property is sold to a third-party buyer.
+This is done by having a limited liability company, which is owned by First American Exchange Company, take title to either the replacement property or the relinquished property.
 The two procedures for doing a reverse exchange are explained in more detail below.